hashicorp/terraform/website/docs/configuration/variables.html.md

 ```

 -> **Note**: Variable files are evaluated in the order in which they are
 specified on the command line.
-If a variable is defined in more than one
+If a particular variable is defined in more than
-variable file, the last value specified is effective.
+one variable file, the last value specified is effective.

 ### Variable Merging

-When variables are conflicting, map values are merged and all other values are
+When multiple values are provided for the same input variable, map values are
-overridden.
-Map values are always merged.
+merged while all other values are overriden by the last definition.

-For example, if you set a variable twice on the command line:
+For example, if you define a variable twice on the command line:

 ```shell
 $ terraform apply -var foo=bar -var foo=baz
 ```

-Then the value of `foo` will be `baz` since it was the last value seen.
+Then the value of `foo` will be `baz`, since it was the last definition seen.

 However, for maps, the values are merged: